universal-ctags/ctags/docs/testing.rst

 **Test facility**

-Exuberant ctags has a test facility.
+Exuberant Ctags has a test facility.
 The test case were *Test* directory.
 So Here I call it *Test*.

 Main aim of the facility is detecting regression.
 All files under Test